mantidproject/documents/Design/Workbench/design-projectsaving.md

 The way this will work alongside the Serialization is that it will all be saved in the same folder, this is the same as the previous implementation (in MantidPlot), for saving and loading workspaces.
 However a key differences are that this will be produced in Python as that is what Workbench has been produced in, and the output folder will consist of .nxs workspaces and a .json file with the details of the windows.

 A workspace should only save over an already saved version of that workspace if it has changed since last save.
 This can be done by checking the last modified of any files with the same name as a workspace's name and then comparing it to that workspace's history for it's most recent entry.

+Alongside workspaces it should also carry a path to any saved scripts however when loading back in, if these scripts do not exist then fail silently as it is not overly crucial to transfer these across platforms.

 Diagram to display functionality
 --------------------------------